 If a company has a strong brand name, consumers are more willing to pay the extra price for it as opposed to buying any other similar product.
 Starbucks is an example of a company with a strong brand name.
 Let’s be honest, Starbucks coffee is terrible, yet it has queues outside the door with people waiting in line to buy its overpriced coffee.
 That is why the company has higher operating margins than any other coffee chain.

 For proof, look at a study conducted by Dr Jeremy Seigel to find the best performing stock between 1957 and 2003.
-To save you the hassle, 11 of the top 20 best performing stocks came from the consumer staple category.
-Looking at another stat, over the past 50-plus years, consumer staples has had an annualized return of 12.9% .
+To save you the hassle, 11 of the top 20 best-performing stocks came from the consumer staple category.
+Looking at another stat, over the past 50-plus years, consumer staples have had an annualized return of 12.9%.
 That’s 2.0% per year better than the technology and consumer discretionary sectors, and it also beat the broad stock market (as measured by the Russell 3000 Index) by a similar margin.
 And this outperformance occurred with lower volatility- consumer staples had the second-lowest volatility of any market sector since 1962, meaning it has produced more consistent returns from one year to the next.

 The sector is a breeding ground for wealth creation.
 Nobody seems to notice or care for this outperformance except a handful of managers (E.g. Nick Train and Terry Smith) and rich families.
 And that is why they have done so well over time.